tekumara/snowflake-terraform-kit/README.md

 ## See also

-- [immuta/terraform-snowflake-fast-data-warehouse](https://github.com/immuta/terraform-snowflake-fast-data-warehouse) was the inspiration for this project, but it creates roles and warehouses all within the same module.
+- [immuta/terraform-snowflake-fast-data-warehouse](https://github.com/immuta/terraform-snowflake-fast-data-warehouse) was the inspiration for this project.
+The immuta projects differs by creating roles within the same module, and uses a single provider configuration.